bpaskin/tWASScripts/README.md

 # changeRuntimeTrace.py
 Allows to change the runtime trace of a server (file name, max size, number of files max, and trace format)

+# PTTwithTLSv2.md
+How to use the Performance Testing Toolkit with TLSv1.2